mhild/Sick-Beard/readme.md

 * can notify XBMC, Growl, or Twitter when new episodes are downloaded
 * specials and double episode support

+* Added wake-on-lan feature for sab/nzbget host in this repo

 Sick Beard makes use of the following projects: